diogomatoschaves/stratestic/README.md

 <a name="optimization"></a>
 ### Optimization

+Both the iterative or vectorized backtester provide an optimization API that allows to
+find the combination of parameters that best performs in a backtest, optimizing for a specific metric.

+The options for optimization metrics are: `Return`, `Sharpe Ratio`, `Calmar Ratio`, `Sortino Ratio`, `Win Rate`, `Profit Factor`, `System Quality Number`, `Expectancy`, `Volatility`, `Maximum Drawdown`, `Average Drawdown`, `Maximum Drawdown Duration`, `Average Drawdown Duration`.
+The default is `Return`.

-You can use the optimization API of either the iterative or vectorized backtester in order to find the best combination of parameters for a backtest.
-Below is an example of how to achive this.
+Below is an example of how to achieve this.

 ```python
 from stratestic.backtesting import IterativeBacktester